NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/RenderingSupportForMultipleViews/README.md

 2. Developed prototype for module to manage temporarily linked views: QuickAlign
 3. Module name contributed by Andras Lasso
 4. Testing use of QuickAlign
-5. Added beta version as a test module to the SlicerMorph extension: https://github.com/SlicerMorph/SlicerMorph/tree/master/QuickAlign
+5. Added beta version as a [test module in the SlicerMorph extension](https://github.com/SlicerMorph/SlicerMorph/tree/master/QuickAlign)

 # Illustrations
 Initial rendering of two fetal mouse scans: